-- Complete a minimum of eight and, normally, a maximum of 12 courses (24-36 units of credit).
-Nine of the 12 courses must be Fletcher courses; only three of the 12 may be crossregistered courses.
-Direct Admit students can petition for equivalency credit for up to five PhD course requirements (15 credits).
+- 1. Complete a minimum of eight and, normally, a maximum of 12 courses (24.0-36.0 credits).
+Nine of the 12 courses must be Fletcher courses; only three of the 12 may be cross-registered courses.
+Direct Admit students can petition for equivalency credit for up to four PhD course requirements (12.0 credits).
 See the note below on equivalency. - 2.
-Meet division requirements applicable to MALD and PhD students, which are to take two courses in each of two divisions and one course in the third division.
-Complete two Fletcher fields of study, with four courses per field, of which only one course per field can be an "exception" (non-Fletcher course, independent study, equivalency credit, etc.). - 3.
+Meet division requirements applicable to MALD and PhD students, which are to take two courses in each of two divisions and one course in the third division. - 3.
+Complete two Fletcher fields of study, with four courses per field, of which only one course per field can be an "exception" (non-Fletcher course, independent study, equivalency credit, etc.). - 4.
 Submit a thesis for evaluation by a Fletcher faculty member.
 A master's thesis written prior to enrollment at Fletcher may be submitted in lieu of a MALD thesis.
 In either case, the evaluating faculty member must assign a grade that will form part of the basis for continuation of PhD student status.
-The grade should be reported to the Fletcher Registrar and the PhD Program Director. - 4.
-Pass the School's reading and oral foreign language examinations as well as the statistics exam. - 5.
-Achieve a cumulative GPA of at least 3.6 in the eight to twelve courses taken as an enrolled Fletcher student.
-Students with a GPA of less than 3.60 at the end of the coursework phase will be withdrawn from the PhD Program.
+The grade should be reported to the Fletcher Registrar and the PhD Program Director. - 5.
+Pass the School's reading and oral foreign language examinations as well as the statistics exam. - 6.
+Achieve a cumulative GPA of at least 3.6 in the courses taken as an enrolled Fletcher student.
+Students with a GPA of less than 3.60 at the end of the coursework phase will be withdrawn from the PhD Program. - 7.
 Upon completion of the requirements listed above, the student would proceed to Comprehensive Examinations.
 Direct-admit students are not eligible to receive a MALD or MA degree.